pm-pl/EssentialsXBE/README.md

 This is an unofficial port of the popular EssentialsX plugin for PocketMine-MP, a Minecraft: Bedrock Edition server software.
 EssentialsX is a comprehensive plugin that provides essential commands and features for server administration and player convenience.

+## Under Development

+This plugin is still under very heavy development, if you want to experiment with this, please use this source code along with [DevTools](https://poggit.pmmp.io/p/DevTools) so that this plugin can properly run as Poggit PHAR compiler currently breaks the plugin.

 ## Features

 - Core commands: Includes essential commands such as `/help`, `/teleport`, `/gamemode`, `/ptime`, `/weather`, etc.